AeneasChristodoulou/Improved-WLK-UI/README.md

 # Improved WLK UI

 Enhanced UI and speaker name management for WhisperLiveKit.
+Exposes all Options from the Terminal in a streamlit-based GUI.<br/>
+Developed by a backend-dude for end users, not too pretty but decent and functional.

 ## Features

 - **Streamlit-based GUI** for easy server configuration and launching
 - **Custom speaker name assignment** - map "Speaker 1" → "Alice", "Speaker 2" → "Bob", etc.
-- **Speaker names persist** and display in real-time transcription
+- **Speaker names persist** and display in real-time live transcription
 - **Extended REST API** for managing speaker names programmatically
 - **Full WhisperLiveKit compatibility** - uses WhisperLiveKit as a dependency

 ## Installation
+~~Use pip~~ **_(to be implemented):_**
 ```bash
 pip install improved-wlk-ui
 ```